drackaer/geomesa/README.md

 * GeoMesa [Users](https://locationtech.org/mhonarc/lists/geomesa-users/) and [Dev](https://locationtech.org/mhonarc/lists/geomesa-dev/) mailing list archives
 * READMEs are provided under most modules: [Tools](geomesa-tools), [Jobs](geomesa-jobs), etc

-## GeoMesa Project Structure

-#### geomesa-core

-This project contains the implementations of the core indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionality as a ```DataStore``` to both application developers and GeoServer.

-##### Scala console via scala-maven-plugin
+## Scala console via scala-maven-plugin

 To test and interact with core functionality, the Scala console can be invoked in a couple of ways.
 From the root directory by specifying geomesa-core ```geomesa> mvn -pl geomesa-core scala:console```.
-Or from the sub-project's directory ```geomesa-core> mvn scala:console```.
+Or from a given sub-project's directory ```geomesa-core> mvn scala:console```.
 By default, all of the project packages in ```core``` are loaded along with JavaConversions, JavaConverters.

-#### geomesa-distributed-runtime

-This sub-project assembles a jar with dependencies that must be distributed to Accumulo tablet servers lib/ext directory or to an HDFS directory where Accumulo's VFSClassLoader can pick it up.

-#### geomesa-plugin

-This sub-project creates a plugin which provides WFS and WMS support.
-The JAR named geomesa-plugin-<Version>-geoserver-plugin.jar is ready to be deployed in GeoServer by copying it into geoserver/WEB-INF/lib/

-#### geomesa-utils

-This sub-project stores our GeoHash implementation and other general library functions unrelated to Accumulo.
-This sub-project contains any helper tools for geomesa.
-Some of these tools such as the GeneralShapefileIngest have Map/Reduce components, so the geomesa-utils JAR lives on HDFS.
+## GeoMesa Project Structure

-#### geomesa-dist
+#### geomesa-assemble

-This sub-project contains the distribution-ready TAR-ball as well as the documentation (in DocBook form, rendered to PDF).
+This sub-project assembles a tarball containing the commandline tools along with the distributed runtime, geoserver, and compute Jars with the associated readme files.

 #### geomesa-compute

 This sub-project contains utilities for working with distributed computing environments.
 Currently, there are methods for instantiating an Apache Spark Resilient Distributed Dataset from a CQL query against data stored in GeoMesa.
 Eventually, this project will contain bindings for traditional map-reduce processing, Scalding, and other environments.

+#### geomesa-convert

+This sub-prohect contains a configurable and extensible library for converting data sources in various formats into SimpleFeatures.

+#### geomesa-core

+This project contains the implementations of the core indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionality as a ```DataStore``` to both application developers and GeoServer.

+#### geomesa-distributed-runtime

+This sub-project assembles a jar with dependencies that must be distributed to Accumulo tablet servers' lib/ext directory or to an HDFS directory where Accumulo's VFSClassLoader can pick it up.

+#### geomesa-feature

+This sub-project stores our implementation of a serializable SimpleFeature, including Kryo and Avro based implementations.

+#### geomesa-filter

+TODO: explain geomesa-filter

+#### geomesa-jobs

+This sub-project holds map/reduce and scalding jobs for maintaining GeoMesa.
+It includes jobs that transition tables between versions of GeoMesa when breaking changes are introduced.

+#### geomesa-kafka

+This sub-project contains our geomesa-kafka data store and builds the GeoServer plugin associated with it.

+#### geomesa-plugin

+This sub-project creates a plugin which provides WFS and WMS support.
+The JAR named geomesa-plugin-<Version>-geoserver-plugin.jar is ready to be deployed in GeoServer by copying it into geoserver/WEB-INF/lib/ directory.

+#### geomesa-process

+This sub-project holds several analytic processes optimized for GeoMesa data stores including: KNN, Density, Temporal Density, and Tube Select among others.

 #### geomesa-tools

 This sub-project contains a set of command line tools for managing features, ingesting and exporting data, configuring tables, and explaining queries in GeoMesa.
 Please view the [geomesa-tools README](https://github.com/locationtech/geomesa/tree/accumulo1.5.x/1.x/geomesa-tools#geomesa-tools) to learn more.

+#### geomesa-utils

+This sub-project stores our GeoHash implementation and other general library functions unrelated to Accumulo.

+#### geomesa-web

+TODO: explain geomesa-web